 Matewan is a decidedly white-collar town, with fully 90.83% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Matewan is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Matewan who work in sales jobs (24.17%), food service (19.17%), and office and administrative support (15.00%).

-Matewan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Matewan does not have a public transit system used by locals to get to and from work.

 The per capita income in Matewan in 2022 was $14,868, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $59,472 for a family of four.
 Matewan also has one of the higher rates of people living in poverty in the nation, with 30.82% of its population below the federal poverty line.